AlexHagood/YT-DLP-MP3-Processor/readme.md

-Use's YT-DLP to extract MP3 files, python to manipulate metadata.
+Use's YT-DLP to extract MP3 files, CPP to manipulate metadata.